 How to Constructively Approach a Reputational Crisis in PR

-This article first appeared on the SpinSucks blog
+This article was originally published on the SpinSucks blog

 If you’ve led on a response to any crisis, you’ll know the chaos and tension this can bring, particularly in the early hours.